Bane scores 31, Morant 22 as Grizzlies beat Kings 125-110 - NewsBreak

 “It was just the little things that killed us,” Barnes said.
 “Offensive rebounds ...
 50/50 balls ...
 The theme in a lot of these games is close but not enough and eventually we've got to get over the hump.”

-Domantas Sabonis finished with 11 points, 10 rebounds and six assists.
+Domantas Sabonis finished with 11 points, 10 rebounds and nine assists.
 Sabonis has three double-doubles this season.

 The Kings trailed by 16 early in the fourth quarter and cut it to six with 9:22 left before Memphis pulled away.

-Note: This story has been corrected to show that Domantas Sabonis had nine assists.